 Drink driving in the UK is a serious offence, punishable by penalty points, a driving ban and even a custodial sentence.
+In addition when you do get your licence back expect to pay a considerably higher premium as you will be looking for drink driving car insurance or DR10 insurance.

 And for good reason.
 According to the Department of Transport, an estimated 1,310 people were killed or seriously injured in drink drive incidents in the UK in 2014.